Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/connection-approval.md

 The connection data isn't encrypted or authenticated.

 :::important
-A man in the middle attack can be done.
-It is strongly suggested to not send authentication tokens such as steam tickets or user passwords over connection approval.
+A man in the middle attack can be done. it's strongly suggested to not send authentication tokens such as steam tickets or user passwords over connection approval.
 :::